-Ever since childhood, stories of exotic creatures and primitive tribes have fueled my burning desire to visit South America and its legendary Amazon jungle, and this is the year to make my aspirations happen!
+Ever since childhood, stories of exotic creatures and primitive tribes have fueled my burning desire to visit South America and its legendary Amazon jungle.
+This is the time to turn ‘one day’ into ‘day one’!

-As our flight arrows over the top of South America’s majestic Andes Mountains, the snowy giants claw at the sky beneath us.
-The landing gear tastes the tarmac in Quito Ecuador at an elevation over 9000 feet, and with gallons of anticipation and a dog-eared copy of a Lonely Planet travel book stuffed in the backpack, we sever ourselves from all that’s familiar, in search of ourselves and whatever may be thrown our way.
+Our flight arrows over South America’s majestic Andes Mountains, with the snowy giants clawing at the sky beneath us before the landing gear tastes tarmac at an elevation over 9000 feet in Quito Ecuador.
+With gallons of anticipation and a dog-eared copy of a Lonely Planet travel book stuffed in the backpack, we sever ourselves from all that’s familiar, in search of ourselves and whatever may be thrown our way.

 Searching for information on the ethnic Tsachila tribe, we learn they’re located 133 km west, in the foothills of the Andes Mountains near the town of Santo Domingo de Los Colorados.
 To see them means acquiring both transport and an English speaking driver, familiar with both the area and the tribes tongue.
 Delving into the task, we come up with a guy named Amado who seems to possess the necessary credentials.

-While snailing along in Amado’s angelic relic, he captivates us with intriguing stories like the time a giant condor swooped down on his Andean village, and sank its talons into his young donkey before carrying it off!
-I suppose this is possible, but I can’t help but wonder if perhaps he has concocted his tale as a diversion from the arse-clenchingly dangerous mountain roads responsible for ratcheting up our tension.
+Snailing along in Amado’s angelic relic, he captivates us with intriguing stories like the time a giant condor swooped down on his Andean village, and sank its talons into his young donkey before carrying it off!
+I suppose this is possible, but can’t help but wonder if perhaps he has concocted his tale as a diversion from the arse-clenching dangerous mountain roads responsible for ratcheting up our tension.

 With food a prerequisite, we make the blunder of stopping at a place masquerading as a food market.
 Decomposing carcasses of chickens dangle from meat hooks, and the counter tops are adorned with severed pig heads and other lunch-loosening ‘mystery meats’ crawling with flies.
 This salmonella buffet could gag a maggot, and to avoid gastronomic suicide we bolt outside choosing hunger as the preferable alternative.

-As the road eventually fizzles into forest, we abandon the car for a narrow squiggle of root-infested trail.
+As the unsurfaced road eventually fizzles into forest, we abandon the car for a narrow squiggle of root-infested trail.
 Slaloming through a sea of chlorophyll towards the small indigenous village, we try not to choke on our anxiety with a rustling nearby in the dense jungle.
-Seeing branches moving and feeling the presence of the unseen, Amado tells us not to worry, as it’s simply curious tribe people who mean us no harm.
+Seeing branches moving, and feeling the presence of the unseen, Amado tells us not to worry; it’s simply curious tribe people who mean no harm.